john-aja/Schemes-IN-Backend/README.md

 ## Contact

-For any inquiries or support regarding the Scheme Welfare Web Application, please contact:
+For any inquiries or support regarding the Custom API - Schemes-IN, please contact:

 ***John***
 Email: ***janakiram.0695@gmail.com***